tykoon787/alx-low_level_programming/0x01-variables_if_else_while/README.md

 > This script will print numbers from '0' to '9'

 ## 6-print_numberz.c
-> This script willp print numbers from '0' to '9' but using the `putchar` function
+> This script will print numbers from '0' to '9' but using the `putchar` function

+## 7-print_tebahpla.c
+> This script will print alphabets from a - z in reverse